frc5024/webdocs/docs/lib5k/lib5k.md

 ## Using the old Lib5K

-If your project still relies on the old Lib5K, you can load the legacy library as an extension wit the following:
+If your project still relies on the old Lib5K, you can load the legacy library as an extension with the following:
 ```groovy
 implementation 'com.github.frc5024:lib5k-legacy:master-SNAPSHOT'
 ```